 Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
-A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
-The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.
+They are used to confirm a council's internal organisational, administrative and procurement procedures and procedural matters for meetings.
+They are not the same as the policies of a council but they may refer to them.
+A local council must have standing orders for the procurement of contracts.